 I had also emailed the hotel concierge in advance to check on which amenities at the resort were open and closed, and if the restaurant, spa services or pool needed advance reservations.

 Choose an airline that aligns with your comfort level

 Airlines in the U.S. are continually pivoting their schedules, restrictions and safety measures as they attempt to stay in business, serve customers and keep you safe.
-Some airlines (currently Alaska, Delta, Hawaiian, JetBlue and Southwest) are continuing to keep middle seats open and fly with lower passenger loads, while American and United flights are booking at full capacity.
+Alaska, Delta, Hawaiian and Southwest are currently keeping middle seats open and flying with lower passenger loads but most will be ending that soon (Alaska ends it Jan.
+6, Hawaiian Dec.
+16 and Southwest Dec.
+1).
+American, JetBlue and United flights are already booking at full capacity.